sirBayesian/GPmodeling/README.md

 # GPmodeling
 GP modeling with GPy:

-This is work in progress - I am having some issues getting the 'GPy.models.GPMultioutRegression' to work with my data.
+This is work in progress - we are having some issues getting the 'GPy.models.GPMultioutRegression' to work with our data.